josephdadams/RossDashboardPanels/README.md

 # Outlet Control.grid
 Use this panel to send a TCP message to turn on or off a network-based power outlet.
 Currently supports TP-Link HS100/101 models.

+# Companion Satellite UT.grid
+Use this panel to emulate a Companion Satellite Surface in Dashboard.
+It's sized for an UltriTouch (UT) but you can edit it to resize as needed.